 Who Are The Performers?

-There are 43 additional performers available in the Performer Archive section.
-These are performers who have not added songs to their page in the last couple of years.
-You will find some great artists in these archives and you have access to all of their midi files plus a good sampling of their MP3 files.
-There are an additional 276 MP3s found in the archives section.
+There are many additional performers available in the Archived Performers section.
+These are performers who have not added any songs to their page in the last three years.
+There are some great artists in these archived pages.
+Each performer's page includes a short biography and a sampling of up to 20 MP3s as well as a file with all of the midi files created by this performer.
+A sidebar on the left side of each page provides access to any of the archived performer pages.
+There are an additional 600 MP3s found in the archives section.
 Performers in the archives are shown in the table below and again on each archived performer page in a left-hand menu bar.

 Are There Songs For My Keyboard?

 Initially, performers were recording primarily on the PSR-2000, but over time, new keyboards were acquired and new Performers were added.
 Today, you find songs recorded on almost all of Yamaha's arranger keyboard lineup including the top-of the line models (Tyros5, Tyros4, Tyros3, Tyros2, Tyros1, and 9000Pro) as well as the intermediate models (PSR-S970, PSR-S950, PSR-S910, PSR-S900, PSR-3000, PSR-2100, PSR-2000, and PSR-740).
 We even have songs recorded on Clavionva models.
 Download the midi files created on your keyboard model and they will sound exactly like the performer was sitting in your room playing the song.
 Of course, midi files are usually very general and any Yamaha instrument can play any of the midi files in the library.
 If the midi file uses some preset instruments that are not in your particular keyboard model, you can always use Michael Bedesem's MidiPlayer program to convert the midi file for use on your keyboard..